 As an adoptive parent, I wanted to experience as many norms as a biological parent would.
 After hearing “breast is best” so many times, I wanted to give my son the best, too.
 I also had the added testimony of a healthy, thriving, and intelligent biological son, whom I did breastfeed for over a year, as proof in the pudding.
 When we first started the adoption process, I mourned the loss of the bonding and health benefits of breastfeeding.
 Then I started wondering if I could also breastfeed the child we were hoping to adopt.
 At first I wondered how people would perceive me breastfeeding a child who wasn’t biologically mine.
 Was it weird?
 Unnatural?
 I got mixed responses when I started asking people’s opinions, but after hearing a lot of praise of the idea, if possible, I started researching more.
-Here’s what I learned in my journey:
+Here’s 9 things I learned in my journey:

 1. The Protocol